The Flask Mega-Tutorial Part VIII: Followers

 I have added four tests that exercise the password hashing, user avatar and followers functionality in the user model.
 The setUp() and tearDown() methods are special methods that the unit testing framework executes before and after each test respectively.

 I have implemented a little hack to prevent the unit tests from using the regular database that I use for development.
 By setting the DATABASE_URL environment variable to sqlite://, I change the application configuration to direct SQLAlchemy to use an in-memory SQLite database during the tests.
+This is important, as I don't want the tests to make changes to the database that I'm using myself.

 The setUp() method then creates an application context and pushes it.
 This ensures that the Flask application instance, along with its configuration data is accessible to Flask extensions.
 Don't worry if this does not make a lot of sense at this point, as this will be covered in more detail later.